About Oshkosh Corporation

 The Defense segment (about 25% of sales) manufactures vehicles that haul tanks, missile systems, ammunition, fuel, troops, and cargo for a broad range of missions.
 It supplies US and foreign military organizations, as well as law-enforcement agencies, with military tactical wheeled vehicles.
 These include the Joint Light Tactical Vehicle (JLTV), Heavy Expanded Mobility Tactical Truck (HEMTT), the Heavy Equipment Transporter (HET), and the Logistic Vehicle System Replacement (LVSR).

-Oshkosh has nearly 30 manufacturing locations in six US states and in Australia, Canada, China, France, Mexico, the UK, and Romania.
+The Wisconsin-based Oshkosh has about 30 manufacturing locations in seven US states and in Australia, Canada, China, France, Mexico, the UK, and Romania.
 It also has joint ventures in Europe and a commercial entity in Mexico.
-The company sells and services products in more than 130 countries around the globe, but the US accounts for about 80% of sales.
+The company sells and services products in more than 150 countries around the globe, but the North America accounts for about 85% of sales.

 Sales and Marketing

-Oshkosh’s JLG unit sells its products across six continents through independent rental companies and distributors, as well as through other company-owned sales and service branches.
+Oshkosh's JLG unit sells its products across six continents through independent rental companies and distributors, as well as through other company-owned sales and service branches.
 Oshkosh markets its Jerr-Dan carriers and wreckers through a network of independent distributors.
-The US government represents more than 20% of the company's sales.
+The US government represents about a quarter of the company's sales.

-Cash at the end of fiscal 2018 was $454.6 million, an increase of $7.6 million from the prior year.
-Cash from operations contributed $436.3 million to the coffers, while investing activities used $90.4 million, mainly for building, machinery, and equipment.
-Financing activities used another $338.9 million for dividends to stockholders and the company's stock repurchase program.
+Cash at the end of fiscal 2019 was $448.8 million, a decrease of $6.2 million from the prior year.
+Cash from operations contributed $568.3 million to the coffers, while investing activities used $153.0 million, mainly for building, machinery, and equipment.
+Financing activities used another $421.6 million for dividends to stockholders and the company's stock repurchase program.